Skip to main content

 elvex provides various options for adjusting your drafts:

-1. Editing in-line: You can make changes to the content, structure, and formatting of your draft at any time.
+1. Editing in-line: You can make changes to the content, structure, and formatting of your draft at any time

-3. Version history: Access previous versions of your draft to review changes or revert to an earlier state.
+3. Version history: Access previous versions of your draft to review changes or revert to an earlier state

 How to export a draft

 Exporting a draft allows you to use the content outside of elvex or share it with others who don't have access to the platform.
-To maintain the format of the draft (eg. headers, titles) highlight the draft and copy and paste the content.
-To access a markdown version use the "Copy" button.

 Remember that the availability of historical drafts may depend on your organization's retention policies and the specific settings of your elvex instance.